 One of my favorite things here is the Schuylkill River Trail, which my friend Brendan Detweiler, who lives on Vaux, persuaded me to buy a bike, and ride with him for much longer than I am physically capable of.

-As a two-year Fallser, any advice for newcomers?
+As a three-year Fallser, any advice for newcomers?

 My advice for any new arrival: get acquainted with Mr. Chu at Conrad Laundry.
 He is one of the most interesting people I have ever met, and you’ll have plenty of time to talk to him while you wait for that spin cycle to conclude.